-- Once the IEP Team determines the special education and related services the child needs, the IEP Team must determine the educational placement of the child. - The child must be placed in the Least Restrictive Environment (LRE), which means to the maximum extent appropriate, children with disabilities are educated with children who are nondisabled and are removed from the regular education class only if the nature or severity of the child's disability is such that education in the regular classes, with the use of supplementary aids and services, cannot be achieved. - The child's placement must be as close as possible to the child's home. - The public school agency must ensure there is a continuum of alternative placements available to meet the needs of children with disabilities.
-The continuum of alternative placements is the range of levels of special education services available.
-The range of levels is as follows: instruction in regular education classroom (with supplementary services), separate special education classroom, separate special education school, home instruction, residential placement, instruction in hospitals and institutions. - If the public school agency cannot provide a child with the services required by the child's IEP, a parent can seek to have the child placed into a private placement at public expense.
+- Once the IEP Team determines the special education and related services the child needs, the IEP Team must determine the educational placement of the child. - The child must be placed in the Least Restrictive Environment (LRE) appropriate for the student, which means to the maximum extent appropriate, children with disabilities are educated with children who are nondisabled and are removed from the regular education class only if the nature or severity of the child's disability is such that education in the regular classes, with the use of supplementary aids and services, cannot be achieved. - The child's placement must be as close as possible to the child's home, but every school in an public school agency does not need to have every program.

-• Parents have the right to challenge any proposed placement and the child has the right to stay in his or her last current placement while the dispute gets resolved.
+- The public school agency must ensure there is a continuum of alternative placements available to meet the needs of children with disabilities.
+The continuum of alternative placements is the range of levels of special education services available from least restrictive to more restrictive.
+The range of levels is as follows: instruction in regular education classroom (with supplementary supports and services), separate special education classroom, separate special education school, home instruction, residential placement, and instruction in hospitals and institutions. - If the public school agency cannot provide a child with the services required by the child's IEP, a parent can seek to have the child placed into a private placement at public expense. - Parents have the right to challenge any proposed placement and the child has the right to stay in his or her last current placement while the dispute gets resolved, except in some cases where disciplinary action is the basis for change in placement.
+This is called "stay-put." - Schools must give prior written notice (PWN) of any proposals or refusals to change a student's location of services (i.e. school building).
+The notice must include an explanation of the change, information about a parent's procedural protections, and contact information for resources that can help parents resolve issues with their child's education.